+'the Board'

-'the Board' The Board of Trustees of the National Trust as defined in clause 3 of the Scheme 'Committee' (i) Any committee established by the Board in accordance with its powers under clause 12 of the Scheme including Regional and Country Advisory Boards and Advisory Panels (ii) Any Nominations Committee established by the Council in accordance with its powers under clause 27 of the Scheme and any Committee of Inquiry which may be established by the Council under clause 28 of the Scheme, and (iii) Any sub-committee validly set up by a Committee. 'the Council' The Council of The National Trust as defined in clause 14 of the Scheme 'Governance Body' The Board or any of its committees or the Council or any of its committees 'the Governance Handbook' the National Trust's Governance Handbook as approved by the Board and the Council including those amendments from time to time made to it 'the Governance Team' The National Trust staff who assist and are accountable to The Secretary 'Meeting' A meeting of the Governance Body in question 'Member' A member of the Governance Body in question
+The Board of Trustees of the National Trust as defined in clause 3 of the Scheme of the Scheme of the Scheme, and

+'Committee' (i) Any committee established by the Board in accordance with its powers under clause 12

+(ii) Any Nominations Committee established by the Council in accordance with its powers under clause 27 of the Scheme and any Committee of Inquiry which may be established by the Council under clause 28

+(iii) Any sub-committee validly set up by a

+Committee.

+'the Council' The Council of The National Trust as defined in clause 14 of the Scheme the Governance

+'Governance Body' The Board or any of its committees or the

+Council or any of its committees

+Handbook'

+the National Trust's Governance Handbook as approved by the Board and the Council including those amendments from time to time made to it accountable to The Secretary

+'the Governance Team' The National Trust staff who assist and are

+'Meeting' A meeting of the Governance Body in question

+'Member' A member of the Governance Body in question

-'the Scheme' The scheme set out in the appendix to The Charities (National Trust) Order 2005 (SI 2005 No. 712), incorporating any amendments made from time to time to that scheme 'The Secretary' The officer of the National Trust holding the post of The Secretary or, in his or her absence, such person (including himself or herself) as the National Trust's Director-General may specify
+'the Scheme' The scheme set out in the appendix to The

+Charities (National Trust) Order 2005 (SI 2005 No. 712), incorporating any amendments made from time to time to that scheme of The Secretary or, in his or her absence, such person (including himself or herself) as the National Trust's Director-General may specify